hieupth/infera/README.md

 # infera

-This is the repo for the white balance project of Pythera firm.
+This is the repo for OnnxRuntime custom.
 ## How to use

 1. Clone the repo